10.2.1. COBOL Package – Extend Schema to Handle EBCDIC¶

 10.2.1.1.
 Module Overheads¶

-We depend on cell
+We depend on cell, schema, and workbook.

-We’ll also import one class definition from cobol.defs
+We’ll also import one class definition from cobol.defs.

 """stingray.cobol -- Extend the core Stingray definitions to handle COBOL